astral-sh/ruff/docs/tutorial.md

   └── numbers.py
 ```

-Where `numbers.py` contains the following code:
+...where `numbers.py` contains the following code:

 ```py
 from typing import Iterable